chriss-m240/visual_computing/content/_index.md

 ---

 # Visual Computing
-## The best group is this one, no question about it.
+## This is honest work, no question about it.